 - Hiking Gear for Kids & Tips for Hiking with Kids

-You’ll find one large developed campground in the Fruita area.
-It’s one of the popular places to stay at Capitol Reef National Park.
+You’ll find one large developed campground in the Fruita area for Capitol Reef National Park camping.
 Be sure to make reservations when visiting in July because the camping spots fill quickly at this time of year.

 There are some primitive campgrounds in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.